pienone/ResidentialFlexAddon_Thesis/README.md

 Francesco Gaballo

 Thesis project:
-Investigation of residential electricityconsumption profiles with a focus on theenergy system flexibility potential
+Investigation of residential electricity consumption profiles with a focus on theenergy system flexibility potential

 From Denmark Technical University
 Sustainable Energy